 4. Local SEO Packages

 For small businesses targeting a local audience, local SEO packages cost £200–£800 per month.
+Businesses targeting local customers can benefit from Google Maps SEO strategies that improve visibility in map listings.

 Services often include: